Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Discussion

 where the weight function $W_{\sigma}$ is given by

 and the thickness correction factors are defined as

 The criterion for stability of galactic disc against axisymmetric instabilities presented by \cite{romeo2011effective}, combines the $Q_{\star}$ and $Q_{g}$ through weighted harmonic means and includes the thickness correction by taking into account the ratios of the velocity dispersion in the radial and the vertical direction.
 The $Q_{RW}$ curve is higher than the $Q_{T}$ used in this work and as such would provide conservative upper limits on the stability profiles of galaxies (see Figure 10). $Q_{T}$ lies in between the inverse sum approximation derived by \cite{wang1994gravitational} and thickness-corrected weighted harmonic means approximation derived by \cite{romeo2011effective}.
+The relative difference between the thickness corrected $Q_{RW}$ and $Q_{T}$, lies between $5\%$ to $10\%$, which was as also shown in earlier studies by \cite{romeo2013simple}.
+On the otherhand, the $Q_{WS}$ underestimates $Q_{T}$ by $10\%$ to $15\%$.